srabosthyprama/Retail-Sales-Dashboard-in-Excel/README.md

 The dashboard compares sales and profit across different product categories.

-- **Electronics** has the highest sales but a relatively lower profit margin compared to its sales volume.
-- **Home Appliances** shows a similar pattern.
+- **Electronics** has the highest sales but a relatively lower profit compared to its sales volume. **Home Appliances** shows a similar pattern.
 - This suggests that the discount strategy and pricing structure for these categories should be reviewed to improve profitability.

 ### Top & Bottom Products

 The dashboard highlights the **Top 5 Best-Selling Products**, led by the **Electric Kettle**.
 Users can also click the **Bottom** button to view the weakest-performing products.

 ### Product Concentration Insight

 The **Top 5 products contribute 37.1% of total sales**.
 This indicates a significant dependency on a small group of products.

 ### Key Recommendation

 - Maintain sufficient **safety stock** for the top-performing products to avoid stockouts.
 - Promote alternative products to reduce dependency on a small number of best-selling products.
-- Review pricing and discount strategies for high-sales but lower-margin categories such as Electronics and Home Appliances.
+- Review pricing and discount strategies for high-sales but lower-profit categories such as Electronics and Home Appliances.

-## Key Business Insights & Recommendations

-- **Dhaka** is the strongest-performing region in terms of target achievement and customer satisfaction.
-- **Rangpur** is the weakest-performing region and requires attention to improve delivery speed and customer satisfaction.
-- The performance gap between top and bottom salespeople indicates an opportunity for **sales training and coaching**.
-- **April** shows a significant sales spike, which may be worth investigating for seasonal or promotional opportunities.
-- Discount appears to have a **limited impact on profit**, with an R² of approximately 4%, suggesting that other factors should be explored.
-- **Electronics and Home Appliances** generate strong sales but may require a review of pricing and discount strategies to improve profit margins.
-- The **Top 5 products generate 37.1% of total sales**, indicating product concentration risk.
-- Maintaining **safety stock** for high-performing products and promoting alternative products can help reduce dependency on a small group of products.

-## Dashboard Pages

-### Executive Summary
-Provides an overview of overall business performance, regional target achievement, top stores, monthly sales trends, and salesperson performance.

-### Regional Performance
-Analyzes regional sales, target achievement, customer ratings, delivery performance, and the relationship between delivery speed and customer satisfaction.

-### Product Performance
-Analyzes product sales, quantity sold, profitability, profit margins, discount impact, category performance, and top and bottom-selling products.

 ## Tools Used